Mobirise Mobirise v4.6.6

 Enrolled Veterans are still able to receive care with telehealth services available for appointments.
 These virtual care options allow Veterans to communicate with care teams from the comfort of their home--options include telephone appointments or video teleconferencing through VA Video Connect.
 Veterans are also able to communicate with their health care team directly through My HealtheVet secure messaging.
 Details on these virtual options are:

-The VA team continues to strongly encourage everyone to take everyday precautions to protect against respiratory illnesses caused by COVID-19, the flu and the common cold.
+The VA team continues to strongly encourage everyone to to protect against respiratory illnesses caused by COVID-19, the flu and the common cold.
 Veterans who are experiencing flu-like symptoms are encouraged to call the VA at 307-675-3575.

 ###